Brescia: Subdivision

 The city of Brescia is divided in 5 boroughs called zone.
 Each zona is subdivided into a different number of quartieri.
 Here is a list of Brescia's zone and quartieri:

 Main sights

-The old town of Brescia (characterized, in the north-east, by a rectangular plan, with the streets that intersect at right angles, a peculiarity handed down from Roman times) has a significant artistic and archaeological heritage, consisting of various monuments ranging from the ancient age to contemporary.
+The old town of Brescia (characterized, in the northeast, by a rectangular plan, with the streets that intersect at right angles, a peculiarity handed down from Roman times) has a significant artistic and archaeological heritage, consisting of various monuments ranging from the ancient age to contemporary.

 UNESCO World Heritage monuments

-In 2011, UNESCO inscribed the monumental area with the monastic complex of San Salvatore-Santa Giulia in the World Heritage List, belonging to the group known as "Longobards in Italy, Places of Power (568-774 A.D.)".
+In 2011, UNESCO inscribed the monumental area with the monastic complex of San Salvatore-Santa Giulia in the World Heritage List, belonging to the group known as "Longobards in Italy: Places of Power (568–774 A.D.)".

 Monumental area of the Roman forum

 This is the archaeological complex where there are the best-preserved Roman public buildings in the northern Italy, composed of: